open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 1. SimpleFixedSizeExemplarReservoir
 2. AlignedHistogramBucketExemplarReservoir

-By default, fixed sized histogram aggregators will use `AlignedHistogramBucketExemplarReservoir` and all other aggregaators will use `SimpleFixedSizeExemplarReservoir`.
+By default, explicit bucket histogram aggregators, except trivial histogram aggregators, will use `AlignedHistogramBucketExemplarReservoir`.
+All other aggregators will use `SimpleFixedSizeExemplarReservoir`.

 *SimpleExemplarReservoir*
 This Exemplar reservoir MAY take a configuration parameter for the size of